purescript-halogen/purescript-halogen/examples/portal/README.md

 ```
 $ npm install
 $ bower install
-$ npm run example-basic
+$ npm run example-portal
 ```

-The code will be built as `example.js` in the `examples/basic/dist` directory within the example, runnable by opening the corresponding `index.html`.
+The code will be built as `example.js` in the `examples/portal/dist` directory within the example, runnable by opening the corresponding `index.html`.